Multiscale Methods for wave propagation in materials with sign-changing coefficients: Conclusion

-Multiscale bases are widely recognized as effective coarse spaces in the construction of multilevel domain decomposition or multigrid preconditioners \cite{Ye2024a, Ye2025}.
-In this approach, the favourable property of multiscale computational methods, such as contrast robustness, can be leveraged to accelerate the numerical solvers.
-Considering the problem context, there exist two successive efforts: one for the sign-changing Laplace-type PDE and another for the Helmholtz-type PDE.
-The mathematical understanding of the former is well established, while the latter is still evolving.
-We emphasize that due to the non-coercive nature, employing the conventional multigrid preconditioner is not straightforward and can fail.
-One potential direction is to convert the original problem into a coercive one with an enriched space, and the multiscale can be utilized as a submodule in the entire solver.
-A satisfying answer to this question will significantly expand the computational scale in the current NIM simulations.
+Multiscale basis functions are widely recognized as effective coarse spaces in the construction of multilevel domain decomposition or multigrid preconditioners \cite{Ye2024a, Ye2025}.
+In this framework, the favorable properties of multiscale computational methods, such as robustness with respect to high contrast, can be leveraged to accelerate iterative solvers.
+In the context of the present problem, three related research directions have emerged: the sign-changing Laplace-type PDE, the Helmholtz-type PDE, and the {curl--curl-type PDE}.
+The mathematical theory for the first class is relatively well established, while the latter two—particularly { curl--curl case—remain less understood and are still under active development \cite{Rihan2025}, especially for the 3D simulations.} We emphasize that, due to the non-coercive nature of these problems, the direct application of conventional multigrid preconditioners is not straightforward and may even fail.
+One possible strategy is to reformulate the original problem into a coercive one by enriching the approximation space.
+In such a framework, multiscale basis functions can be incorporated as a key component of the overall solver.
+A satisfactory resolution of this issue would substantially enlarge the feasible computational scale of current NIM simulations.